Monday 4 August 2014

 PANEL-BY-PANEL - STEADFAST McSTAUNCH...

-STEADFAST McSTAUNCH was originally a dog in KNOCK-OUT comic in the 1950s.
-In 1969, BOB PAYNTER, the editor of the embryonic WHIZZER & CHIPS, asked DENIS GIFFORD to revive the character - but as a human.
-"Children don't like animals in comics" Denis once claimed Bob had told him as the reason for the species-change, although that doesn't explain SLIPPY or GINGER'S TUM in the same comic.
+STEADFAST McSTAUNCH was originally a dog in KNOCK-OUT comic back in the 1950s.
+Then, in 1969, BOB PAYNTER, the editor of the embryonic WHIZZER & CHIPS, asked DENIS GIFFORD to revive the character - but as a human.
+"Children don't like animals in comics" Denis once claimed Bob had told him as the reason for the species-change, though that doesn't quite explain SLIPPY or GINGER'S TUM in the same comic.

 I assume Bob must've meant only that kids weren't keen on strips with animals dressed as humans, otherwise MOWSER, DESERT FOX, MOOSE, The CROWS, and a host of other strips wouldn't have graced IPC/FLEETWAY periodicals for decades.
 However, let's not forget that GUS GORILLA dressed like a human and was quite popular with readers.